skycoin/cx/docs/[WIP]CX_roadmap.md

     - offset of variable from start of struct
     - size of variable

-## CX Compiler Frontend
-- [ ] Stage 1: Package format - This is how we’re representing the file.
-Every file has a length, a name, and a hash.
-Every package is a list of files – file structs.
-And then, we have a list of the package structs.
-And then, we can serialize it and hash that to get the ID for the whole program.
-- [ ] Stage 2: Declaration Extraction
-- [ ] Stage 3: Type Checks
-- [ ] Stage 4: Function Body Extraction

-## CX App Store
-CX App Store will be a downloadable app for windows and mac.
-Once it is downloaded and installed, when ran, the app will start its own local web app server and automatically open up a web browser that redirects to that web app.
-It will show lists of CX programs/apps/games that the user can run.
-For example, the user clicks "CXPacman", it will then automatically open up an OpenGL window that runs the CXPacman game.
-- [ ] Taskbar launcher
-- [ ] Windows and Mac installer
-- [ ] Web App

-Objectives:
-- To easily download a CX program from CX App Store website and run the CX program.

-## CX Apps
-- [ ] CXS - CXShell

-## CX Playground
-- [ ] Running server
-- [ ] More Functionailities for CXPlayground

 ## Web Interface for CX game objects
 To change the behavior while the game is running, change the behavior, change the image, sprite, sound effects, etc. Example is, there's a list of agents/objects, 35 ships, while the game is running, I can change the ship to attack or run away through the web interface while the game is running.
 To be added as a feature in CX-Playground/CX-IDE.